ever-co/ever-gauzy/README.md

 -   Multi-language
 -   Dark / Light / Corporate and other Themes

-So, while initially the primary purpose of Gauzy Platform was to allow transparent and fair accounting, profits sharing and bonuses calculation, today you can also use Gauzy software as the modern and intelligent platform to run your **Outsourcing/Freelance Agency or Studio business** in a completely new, open way.

-In addition, we encourage individual **Freelancers** to join our "Gauzy" revolution and use the platform to jump start your open business!

-Read more [About Gauzy](https://github.com/ever-co/gauzy/wiki/About-Gauzy) and [How to use it](https://github.com/ever-co/gauzy/wiki/How-to-use-Gauzy) at your freelance business, agency, studio or in-house teams.
+Read more [About Gauzy](https://github.com/ever-co/gauzy/wiki/About-Gauzy) and [How to use it](https://github.com/ever-co/gauzy/wiki/How-to-use-Gauzy) at your company, freelance business, agency, studio or in-house teams.

 ## Demos, Testing and Production